sherazp995/sherazp995/README.md

 1. **Final Year Project Management System** - It's my final year project.
 It is built in MEAN stack.
 Everything in this project from design to development is done by me.

 2. **Website Scrapping** - This is a custom project for website scrapping.
 It is used to get the required data from specific websites.
-It is also used for automation purposes
+It is also used for automation purposes.

+3. **Voting System** - This is a custom project for voting website.
+It is an online voting system built in php and mysql.

 Feel free to explore each public project in detail by visiting their respective repositories.